Computational linguistics projects (2013) SJSU for MA, Linguistics and Computation Linguistics certificate. Final projects from natural language

-CS-277 was the first class in a now-defunct MA in Computer Science program launched by NDNU in the Fall of 2004.
+Foundation class for now-defunct MA in Computer Science program launched by NDNU in the Fall of 2004.
 Code samples below include both client and server-side Java (Servlets and JSPs), WSDL, SOAP, and so on (although none of the samples below is running on this website because the service provider makes no Tomcat or other Java server infrastructure available).

 Addressbook Manager (Final Project)

 Application to manage XML-based address book (AddressBook.xml) file.
 Developed user interface to add, delete, search, and edit contacts in the AddressBook.xml file.
 Implemented as JavaServer Pages (JSPs), deployed to Apache Tomcat.
 For more details...